Far South Coast Towns & Villages

 Try out the 18 hole golf course, hit a ball around the tennis courts or play bowls or croquet at the Bermagui Country Club.

-Bermagui Mudworks and Grimm-Hewitt Studio/Gallery are located just south of town.
+Bermagui has its very own Art Trail which include Bermagui Mudworks and Grimm-Hewitt Studio/Gallery, both of which are located just south of town.
 Grimm-Hewitt Studio/Gallery is open by appointment only.

 Take a stroll through the Fishermen’s Wharf complex, with its retail outlets, galleries, restaurants and cafés and watch the boats coming in and out of the marina.